Species of Interest: Bats

 Rub marks along the edges of exit holes: Slight brown discoloration that’s a mix of body oils and dirt.

 Roosts: During the summer, they’ll use different roosts during the day and night.
 The daytime roost is usually in an attic, barn, garage, soffit, cave, underneath shutters or roof shingles, in wall voids, or behind siding or chimneys.
 At night, they’ll rest in a breezeway, under an awning, or in a garage or similar areas.
-In the winter, both species hibernate in colonies in caves, mines, and deep rock crevices.
-Big brown bats are more likely to hibernate in buildings, often in the attic or in wall voids.

 Typical activity patterns: